DiegoJimenezCR/supplier-risk-scorecard/README.md

 **Trend** — six-month movement in the portfolio average, filterable by supplier and tier.
 ![Trend](docs/screenshots/trend.png)

+The full `.pbix` file is included in this repo.
+It connects to a local SQL Server instance and won't refresh without that connection, but opens with all data, visuals, and DAX measures intact — the model, relationships, and calculations are there to inspect.

 ## How it's built

 Scoring logic lives in SQL, not in the BI layer.
 Data goes into `supplier_quality_data`. `02_risk_score_calculation.sql` handles normalization, weighting, and aggregation, and writes to `supplier_risk_scores`. `03_risk_tier_classification.sql` builds a view (`vw_supplier_risk_tiers`) that buckets suppliers into tiers.
 Power BI connects straight to SQL Server and reads those two objects.